-The federal copyright law (Title 17, United States Code, Section 101, et seq.) protects creative
+The federal copyright law (Title 17, United States Code, Section 101, et seq.) protects creative works.
+It

 1. All faculty and staff are expected to comply with the federal

-copyright law and obtain permission for use unless the use can fairly
+copyright law and obtain permission for use unless the use can fairly and

-information and resources as needed that may be utilized for purposes of determining compliance with
+as needed that may be utilized for purposes of determining compliance with

 the federal copyright law.

 Office and can be located here

 to assist members of the WSU community in complying with federal copyright

-law and to enable individuals to distinguish between permitted and prohibited uses of
+law and to enable individuals to distinguish between permitted and

-to familiarize themselves with these guidelines and to fully comply
+expected to familiarize themselves with these guidelines and to fully comply

 with their requirements.